-Improvement in debt coverage indicators and overall capital structure: Due to working capital intensive nature of operations and debt funded capital expenditure in past, company's capital structure is moderately leveraged.
-Overall gearing of the company improved to 0.62x as on March 31, 2023 (PY:0.85x).
-This was mainly on account of improvement in networth base due to accretion of profits to reserves and fair value gain on investments in group entities.
+Improvement in debt coverage indicators and overall capital structure

+Due to working capital intensive nature of operations and debt-funded capital expenditure in past, the company's capital structure is moderately leveraged.
+The overall gearing of the company improved to 0.62x as on March 31, 2023 (PY: 0.85x).
+This was mainly on account of improvement in net worth base due to accretion of profits to reserves and fair value gain on investments in group entities.

-Also, owing to better profitability during FY23, total Debt to GCA (including acceptances) of the company improved from 11.16x as on March 31, 2022, to 6.31x as on March 31, 2023, though remaining on the higher side.
-The interest coverage ratio also stood at an improved level of 1.90x in FY23, compared to 1.62x in FY22.
+Also, owing to better profitability during FY23, total debt to gross cash accruals (TDGCA) (including acceptances) of the company improved from 11.16x as on March 31, 2022, to 6.31x as on March 31, 2023, though remaining on the higher side.
+The interest coverage ratio also stood at an improved level of 1.90x in FY23, compared with 1.62x in FY22.

-Going forward, with no major debt-funded capex plans in the medium term apart from routine capex towards debottlenecking and improving operating efficiency, the capital structure and debt coverage indicators are expected to remain stable.
+Going forward, with no major debt-funded capex plans in the medium term apart from routine capex towards debottlenecking and improving operating efficiency, CARE Ratings expects the capital structure and debt coverage indicators to remain stable.

+Stable industry prospects

-Stable industry prospects: Indian wire and cable market is expected to grow by over 10% per annum in medium term.
-The growth is expected to be driven by growth in renewable power generation, expansion and revamping of infrastructure, increasing investments in metro, railways, etc. UCL is one the established brands in wires and cable industry.
+Indian wire and cable market is expected to grow by over 10% per annum in medium term.
+The growth is expected to be driven by growth in renewable power generation, expansion and revamping of infrastructure, increasing investments in metro, railways, etc. UCL is one of the established brands in the wires and cable industry.
 The company is amongst few players in manufacturing EHV cables in India and caters to growing demand in this segment.
 This creates an entry barrier as a new player will take anywhere between 4 and 8 years to qualify to bid for tenders.
 The growing energy demand in India propelled by sustained economic growth and urbanization has also bolstered the renewable energy sector.
-With this, the need for strengthening of transmission and distribution sector has accentuated to reduce transmission & distribution losses.
+With this, the need for strengthening of transmission and distribution sector has accentuated to reduce transmission and distribution losses.
 The government's focus on power for all, rural electrification and improving infrastructure is expected to increase the demand for cables and wires.